NeonGraal/graphql-plus/graphql-plus/Schema.md

 - one or more Output type references

 An Output object may have a base Output type and has one or more Output fields.

+An Output Field comprises:

+- an optional documentation string,
+- a Field name
+- an optional Parameter
+- zero or more Field aliases
+- a type parameter or an Output type reference
+- zero or more type Modifiers

+or:

+- an optional documentation string,
+- a Field name
+- zero or more Field aliases
+- an Enum Label (which will imply the field Type)

+An Output type reference may be an Internal, Simple or Output type.
+If an Output type is may have Type Arguments of Output type references and/or Enum Labels.

+A Parameter is a Input type reference, possibly with Modifiers and/or a Default.

 Output Field names and Field aliases must be unique within the Output object, including any base object.
 Explicit Field names will override the same name being used as a Field alias.